ryandaryl/heroku-python-worker/README.md

 # Minimal Python Flask application
-This web application consists entirely of the three files mentioned in [Adam Wiggin](https://blog.heroku.com/authors/adam-wiggins)'s Python / Django blog [post](https://blog.heroku.com/python_and_django) from 2011.
+This web application is based an introduction to background worker processes in Heroku, which can be found at the [Heroku Devcenter](https://devcenter.heroku.com/articles/python-rq).

+I've made the 'web' process return a job id instead of the actual job result.
+The job id can be saved by the client, and used subsequently to long-poll the web process.
+Once the worker is done, when queried with the job id, the web process returns the result.

-I've added app.json and this readme so you can:
+I've also added app.json and this readme so you can:

 ## Deploy to Heroku
 By clicking the button below.